-- accepted into professional service, - drafted into the National Defence Service.
+- accepted into professional service,

+- drafted into the NDMS,

-- 18 to 27 years old and voluntarily joins the (NDS), - employed in civil positions provided for in the staff list, - employed in military positions.
+- 18 to 27 years old and voluntarily joins the (NDMS),

+- employed in civil staff positions,

+- employed in military positions.

 LNAF are based on a volunteer military service system.
 Professional service soldiers fulfil service in accordance with a professional service contract.
 Civilian employees perform a specific job (work) on the basis of an employment contract in units (sub-units) in civil positions of staff in accordance with laws and regulations governing employment legal relationships.
-Military employees on the basis of an employment contract perform positions of military personnel in the National Armed Forces and in institutions subordinate to the Ministry of Defense determined by the Minister of Defense.
+Military employees on the basis of an employment contract perform positions of military personnel in the National Armed Forces and in institutions subordinate to the Ministry of Defence determined by the Minister of Defence.

-In accordance with the Military Service Law (MSL), Latvian citizens from 18 years of age may be accepted into professional service or drafted into the NDS if they meet the requirements stipulated by the Minister of Defence for the state of health, education, professional and physical preparedness, knowledge of the official language, and moral and psychological characteristics.
-Those Latvian citizens who are successfully recruited in LNAF, except of NDS soldiers, specialist officers, specialist non-commissioned officers, and specialist soldiers, may serve not less than five years until the attainment of the maximum age determined for professional service in this Law.
+In accordance with the Military Service Law (MSL), Latvian citizens from 18 years of age may be accepted into professional service or drafted into the NDMS if they meet the requirements stipulated by the Minister of Defence for the state of health, education, professional and physical preparedness, knowledge of the official language, and moral and psychological characteristics.
+Those Latvian citizens who are successfully recruited in LNAF, except of NDMS soldiers, specialist officers, specialist non-commissioned officers, and specialist soldiers, may serve not less than five years until the attainment of the maximum age determined for professional service in this Law.

-Overall, in LNAF are 4 NDS formats:
+Overall, in LNAF are 4 NDMS formats:

-- 1. Service in LNAF for 11 months After the 11 months service it is possible to sign a professional service contract. - 2.
-Service in the National Guard for 5 years (No less than 21 days each year, no more than 7 days collective training); - 3.
+- 1. Service in LNAF for 11 months after the 11 months service it is possible to sign a professional service contract. - 2.
+Service in the National Guard for 5 years (no less than 21 days each year, no more than 7 days collective training); - 3.
 Reserve officer program, by receiving a military training alongside the studies in the University.
 (In 5 years, a total of 180 days for training and service); - 4.
 Civil service (alternative service) in state institutions under the LV MoD for 11 months.